This is the multi-page printable view of this section. Click here to print.

 CustomResourceDefinitions

 The CustomResourceDefinition API resource allows you to define custom resources.
 Defining a CRD object creates a new custom resource with a name and schema that you specify.
 The Kubernetes API serves and handles the storage of your custom resource.
-The name of a CRD object must be a valid DNS subdomain name.
+The name of the CRD object itself must be a valid DNS subdomain name derived from the defined resource name and its API group; see how to create a CRD for more details.
+Further, the name of an object whose kind/resource is defined by a CRD must also be a valid DNS subdomain name.

 This frees you from writing your own API server to handle the custom resource, but the generic nature of the implementation means you have less flexibility than with API server aggregation.